zwilsoncc/docs/pages/docs/v1/examples/slack-slash.md

 import { Image } from '~/components/media'
 import { TerminalInput } from '~/components/text/terminal'
 import { InternalLink } from '~/components/text/link'
+import Note from '~/components/text/note'

 export const meta = {
 title: 'Building a Slash Command for Slack',
 description: 'Creating and hosting a slash-command for Slack with Now',
 date: '28 Feb 2017',
 editUrl: 'pages/docs/examples/slack-slash.md'
 }

 For many people in the web community, [Slack](https://slack.com/) has become an essential part of their everyday workflow.
 It has turned into a wonderful tool for sharing text, working collaboratively, and building community.